Create guest team and limit general channel use - Read-Only

 - The advantage to sharing a team is that you can share almost everything (except a private channel) with those you work with.
 You can often do more with a team than in a channel.
 A channel is nice for sharing files.
 Not for putting meetings and schedules together because you can't use all the integrations.
 (Different technical limitations because channels are like document libraries)

 2. Select -> Join or create a teams

 3. Select -> Create Team

-Select from scratch at the top left (a completely empty and new Team)
+At the top left, choose from scratch (a completely blank and new Team)